-Here’s a general rule to avoid disappointment: when it’s really crowded, such as on the weekends and weekdays after 3pm – don’t go to Oktoberfest in a group of more than two people without a reservation.
-Doing so will mean you may not be let into the beer garden even if the weather is nice.
+Here’s a general rule to avoid disappointment: when it’s really crowded, such as on the weekends and weekdays after 4pm – don’t go to Oktoberfest in a group of more than 10 people without a beer tent reservation.
+There’s a good chance the beer tents are packed and you won’t find a table for your group.

 So if you find that you and your friends are in front of a closed beer tent door, one good idea is to always be friendly, and sometimes, security will let you in.
 If they’re stubborn and unswayed, just respect that, because there is always a valid reason.
 They don’t like turning away guests, so don’t take it personally, they’re just complying with safety precautions.

 Another tip is that if you have a friend already in the tent, you can text or call him or her to come over and convincingly prove to security that there is room at his or her table, and security may let you in.
 Though this strategy usually involves a lot of charm, so just make sure your insider is a good mate/lass.